FAQ

 You can sell unneeded passes.
 Once you buy a pass, you own it.
 It is not refundable (unless NCYC is cancelled).
 You must notify NFCYM of the sale (name of new owner, updated email address, and phone number), You remain responsible for the transfer of any related communications, information, and materials, including links to required consent forms, to the purchasing party until the transfer is acknowledged by NFCYM.

-While not actual paperwork, NFCYM has three requirements.
+While not actual paperwork, NFCYM has two requirements.
+All these requirements are available to be completed through NFCYM Connect>

-The legal agreement is a cloud-based form available for distribution through the ticket site.
+The registration form is a cloud-based form available for distribution through NFCYM Connect.

 All NFCYM members (associate, diocesan, etc.) may purchase passes at a discounted rate.
 The discount does not extend from the diocese to the parishes and schools within the diocese.
 Parish and school leaders may purchase discounted tickets if they are either an associate member or a named representative of a diocesan or organizational member.